johannschopplich/johannschopplich.com/README.md

 # johannschopplich.com

-This website is written using the [Kirby](https://getkirby.com) CMS.
+This website is based on the [Kirby](https://getkirby.com) CMS.
 [Vite](https://vitejs.dev) is used for handling CSS and JavaScript assets.

 This is one of the few websites at the moment to display the capabilities of my CSS framework [Buldy](https://github.com/johannschopplich/buldy).